-If you have not had your hot sauce tested you can estimate the level of heat.
-Tasting your sauce can give you an idea of how hot it is.
-It would be best to have others test it but make sure they are not oblivious to different levels of heat.
+If you have not had your hot sauce tested for the SHU you can estimate the level of heat by eating it.
+Tasting your sauce can give you an idea of how hot it is especially if you consume a lot of sauce.
+It would be best to have others test it as well but make sure they are not oblivious to different levels of heat.

-Eating a hot sauce will give YOU an accurate reaction to the level of heat.
-There isn’t a unit of measurement that can be put to a hot sauce after eating it other than the “that’s hotter than shit” scale.
+Eating a hot sauce will give YOU an accurate reaction to the level of heat and allow you to compare it to other sauces.
+There isn’t a unit of measurement that can be put to a hot sauce after eating it other than the “that’s hotter than hell” scale or “that’s hotter than The Last Dab”.
 However, if you are an avid consumer of hot sauce that could be a good indication of the level of heat but could be difficult labeling a SHU.
-I notice the difference between to peppers that may be relatively close in SHU: the jalapeno and serrano.
+I notice the difference between two peppers that may be relatively close in SHU: the jalapeno and serrano.

 I can tell the heat difference between the mild peppers I often use in my sauces but how do you put a number to them?
-New Mexico State University says states this is a simple cost-effective way of measuring heat but only gives an approximation.
+New Mexico State University states this is a simple cost-effective way of measuring heat but only gives an approximation for a hot sauce.
 So if it burns your tongue and lips you are probably safe labeling it a “hot sauce”.

 This type of testing is what originated the Scoville scale.
-A gentleman by the name of Wilbur Scoville diluted hot peppers with an alcohol extract until the heat could not be felt on the human taste buds.
-Although this scale is used there are more accurate scientific methods.
+A gentleman by the name of Wilbur Scoville diluted hot peppers with an alcohol extract until the heat could not be felt on the human taste buds anymore.
+Although this scale is used to rank hot sauces, there are more accurate scientific methods.

 2. HIGH PERFORMANCE LIQUID CHROMATOGRAPHY

-HPLC or high pressure liquid chromatography is a very scientific and most accurate method of measuring the heat of hot sauce which requires high tech scientific equipment.
-This can be very expensive equipment and could involve scientific experience or background and you will not find this equipment on Amazon.
+HPLC or High Performance Liquid Chromatography or High Pressure Liquid Chromatography is a very scientific and the most accurate method of measuring the heat of hot sauce which requires high tech scientific equipment in a laboratory.
+This can be very expensive equipment and could involve scientific experience or a scientific background and you will not find this equipment on Amazon.

-High performance liquid chromatography is typically done in a laboratory setting under strict guidelines and processes.
-The laboratories request that samples be sent in per their own procedures and can take several weeks to get results.
+High Performance Liquid Chromatography is typically done in a laboratory setting under strict guidelines and processes.
+The laboratories request that samples be sent to them per their own procedures and could take several weeks before you get results.

 Where do I take my hot sauce to be tested for the level of heat?